The Academy now offers five disciplines:

 Acrobatic Arts is a dance based tricks programme.
 The students learn how to master the tricks, whilst also focusing on other dance technique such as turns and leaps, giving their dance an exciting edge and additional dimension.

 Although this is an exciting new discipline, technique and accuracy is the main focus.
-There will also be the option of taking examinations, achieving a world wide recognised qualification and progressing to a very sophisticated level of performance.
+There is also the option of taking examinations, achieving a world wide recognised qualification from the Professional Curriculum for Acrobatic Dance and progressing to a very sophisticated level of performance.

-Theatrical Dance is a new dance style which has been available at LSA Dance since January 2016.
-It is an exciting combination of movement and musical theatre, taking inspiration from West End productions such as Wicked, Matilda, Chicago and many more.
+Theatrical Dance is an exciting combination of movement and musical theatre, taking inspiration from West End productions such as Wicked, Matilda, Chicago and many more.
 The classes are taught by Miss Georgie and are filled with energetic warm ups, characterisation explorations and rehearsals to put together a mashup of well-known songs with theatrical movement.

-These dance filled sessions, taught by Miss Georgie, are a great way to encourage expression, interpretation and have a fun filled Friday to end the week.
-Theatrical Dance – making the bridge between the studio and the stage that little more available!
+These dance filled sessions, taught by Miss Georgie, are a great way to encourage expression and interpretation making the bridge between the studio and the stage that little more available!

-Introduced to the curriculum from September 2015, DDMIX is a full body aerobic workout programme, devised by Darcey Bussell, based on a diverse range of easy to follow dance styles.
-The class, which is suitable for adults and teenagers, is taught by Miss Georgie on Friday evenings.
+DDMIX is a full body aerobic workout programme, devised by Darcey Bussell, based on a diverse range of easy to follow dance styles.
+The class, which is suitable for adults and teenagers, is taught by Miss Georgie.